How to Write an SEO Proposal (That Clients Actually Approve)

 Price It So It Is Easy To Approve

 Tie the price to the deliverables you just listed.
 Most SEO work fits a monthly retainer, often with a one-time audit or setup fee at the start.
 Keep the recurring fee and any one-time fee on separate lines so the total is never ambiguous, and make sure the numbers add up to the stated total.
 A price that maps cleanly to the scope is far easier to get signed off internally than a single round number.
+For the mechanics of structuring retainers, one-time fees, and installments, see how to price a proposal.

 Define How You Will Measure Success